THE DRUM, THEATRE ROYAL PLYMOUTH – 1 DECEMBER 2018

 REVIEW – CORMAC RICHARDS – 19 NOVEMBER 2018

 In his programme note, writer Carl Grose explains how he wanted to offer a theatre audience a view of his native Cornwall that might fly in the face of common perceptions.
 Thus, his new play is set in a junkyard beside the stock car racing track at United Downs, just East of Redruth.
-You could be forgiven for thinking that it was set somewhere in the Wild West as we meet the Kneebone Family – who have more than a little of the Beverley Hillbillies about them (should you remember them for TV!)
+You could be forgiven for thinking that it was set somewhere in the Wild West as we meet the Kneebone Family – who have more than a little of the Beverley Hillbillies about them (should you remember them from TV!)

 The play opens with the burial, in the middle of the junkyard, of Head of the Family, Jed, leaving his three children – Maniac Slick, Dense Dwight and Ballsy Maddie who has to take charge of the future of the trio and find a way of clearing the debts incurred by Jed and the money owed by Dwight after a drug deal goes very wrong.
 Her desire to win the big stock car rally, the Boneshaker, in the broken-down old Cadillac, her Father gifted to her, is just the start of her plans.